College Contact Details

 CV / Biography

 Mohamed holds a PhD from Cambridge and an LLM from Harvard, which he completed as a Fulbright Scholar.
-He has been awarded numerous prestigious scholarships and fellowships, including the Cambridge Trust Scholarship, Fulbright Scholarship, Harvard Academic Writing Fellowship, Yale University's Fox Fellowship, and the Cambridge CRASSH Early Career Fellowship.
+He has received numerous awards and fellowships, including the Cambridge Trust, Fulbright Studentship Grant, Harvard Academic Writing Fellowship, Yale University's Fox Fellowship, and the Cambridge CRASSH Early Career Fellowship.

 Before entering academia, Mohamed held various professional roles, including serving as a judge and an advisor to the Law Reform Commission.
 He clerked at the US Federal District Court of Massachusetts and has provided advice to several governments on a wide range of policy issues and aspects of dispute resolution.